WRITING

 “I don’t care about beauty at all, not one tiny bit.
 In fact, I don’t like it.
 I’m interested more in ugliness.” ....“I’ll go over something that looks perfectly good — it looks beautiful, there’s nothing wrong with it, and I completely wreck it,” (New York Times, Loos,T., 2013)

-SIllman also states, ‘Art school used to be where you learned how to make things well, but most people nowadays are masters-of-none.
+SIllman states, ‘Art school used to be where you learned how to make things well, but most people nowadays are masters-of-none.
 On the other hand, the ‘deskilling’ discourse just doesn’t account for what I’m talking about.
 There’s this diligence...to the search; it is a demanding job to attempt ...
 I started to be invited to panels about ‘beauty’ and ‘visual pleasure’...I would find myself quiet, sullen... blurting out...that I couldn’t give a shit about beauty.
 They would look at me: what, then, was I looking for?
 I came up with the idea of hatred...I just knew that attractiveness was the enemy....we want...art...animated by ugliness, destruction, hatred, struggle.
-Punk seems as close as one can get to describe it, but what could be less punk than staying up late in a studio trying hard to make a ‘better’ oil painting?
+Punk seems as close as one can get to describe it, but what could be less punk than staying up late in a studio trying hard to make a ‘better’ oil painting?’

-As a painter in a contemporary art landscape, Amy Sillman found she needed to justify her work.
-She located it within a space of animated energy, held in an abstract expressionist framework, but with a nod to figurative, landscape and narrative painting.
-Despite a generally unsupportive climate for this kind of work, she just kept doing it, quietly honing her craft over 30 years.
+As a painter in a contemporary art landscape, Amy Sillman found she needed to justify her work, locating it in a space of animated energy, in an abstract expressionist framework, but with a nod to figurative, landscape and narrative painting.
+Despite a generally unsupportive climate for this kind of work, she kept doing it, quietly honing her craft over 30 years.
 This is a good lesson for myself, and my contemporaries.
 She makes her own rules, bridging the traditionalist and contemporary painting worlds, holding both beauty and ugliness in play in her work, always with great intent, effort and skill.
 Looking for the thing that feels right, which might be something that actually jars, and therefore animates, the work.
 I would like to explore this approach further in the future, to be able to hold both beauty and it’s opposites in balance.
 She references previous generations of abstract painters, infusing the works with semi figurative elements (reminiscent of – but brasher than - Richard Diebenkorn’s pieced-together abstracted representations of landscapes and forms, she pushes the idea further).

 ‘The proof is in the paint, as opposed to in the accompanying essay or press release.’ www.thewhitereview.org/art/amy-sillman (Bradley, P.K, 2014)

-At times, contemporary artists can be lazy in this regard.
+Some art is lazy.
 Mimicking what’s accepted as being cool, non-making, de-skilled ‘bad-art’, rebelling for rebellion’s sake, going for what Marden calls ‘...the cheap shot.
 That thing that's a little too easy to do.’ (www.interviewmagazine.com/art/brice-marden)